Method Overriding In Java

 by extending the parent classAnimal

 .
-We can again provide cat specific implementation for theprintSound()
+We can again provide the cat-specific implementation for theprintSound()

-class. - In Test class, we have created objects of Dog and Cat class and invoked their
+class. - In the Test class, we have created objects of the Dog and Cat class and invoked their

 printSound()

 method.
-We can see, when we invoke theprintSound()
+We can see, that when we invoke theprintSound()

 i.e. dog specific implementation.
 And when we invoke theprintSound()